 I don’t think storytelling is ever going to be HUGE.
 It’s just part of what people do.
 I’m particularly interested in storytelling that involves a teller and the people in front of her.
 Something happens there that doesn’t happen when it’s expressed through other mediums, and I think it’s what the storytelling community should focus on fostering—not digital storytelling, or other platforms.
 They will take care of themselves.
 My concern is how we foster excellence in the live performance of it.

 Thanks Bill!
-Come see him live at this year’s Timpanogos Storytelling Festival on September 6-8 at Thanksgiving Point Gardens in Lehi, Utah.
+Come see him live at this year’s Timpanogos Storytelling Festival on September 6-8 at the Ashton Gardens at Thanksgiving Point in Lehi, Utah.

 Click here to order your tickets now! https://timpfest.org/